CaraJDonnelly/CaraJDonnelly.github.io/_posts/2020-04-20-covid-19-release-lockdown.markdown

   - coronavirus
 ---

+*NOTE:* the below was written on 2020-04-11.
+After this BBC Panorama revealed [the Government's mismanagement of Personal Protective Equipment (PPE)](https://www.bbc.com/news/newsbeat-52440641).
+The BBC also report a [rare COVID-19 related syndrome affecting children](https://www.bbc.com/news/health-52439005).
+These developments together mean that it is unlikely to be safe to reopen schools in the near future.
+Teachers would not be able to source sufficient PPE.
+Children may be at higher risk than previously understood.
+I would not at the current time support reopening schools.

 I am not an epidemiologist.
 This blogpost is only about the things I think the UK Government must do next.
 I'm writing it because we're in a scary situation.